Skip to content

 Flux.storeWraps the entire table in an invisible Proxy (metatable).Uses standard Luau syntax: state.health = 90Managing central application state, deeply nested dynamic data, and arrays.

-Use Flux.wrap when you are building a reusable UI component that explicitly expects its properties to be Flux Nodes, and you want to ensure any static primitives passed by the developer are converted into the correct reactive format.
+Use Flux.wrap when you are building a reusable UI component that explicitly expects its properties to be Flux nodes, and you want to ensure any static primitives passed by the developer are converted into the correct reactive format.